Frequently Asked Questions

 Session costs are typically charged some hours before session start time is to begin if paying weekly.
 In the event a card is declined or is having an issue, we’ll contact you to ask for an updated card before session starts.

 The price for individual therapy varies from provider to provider, but most are between $150-$200 per hour when paying out of pocket.
-For many who either don’t have insurance or their insurance does not have very good mental health coverage (if any at all), group therapy is often a great way to engage in self-care and self-improvement of one’s mental health without paying individual therapy prices.
-We believe that pricing our groups the way we do is a way to make mental health accessible and affordable for more people, getting more
+For many who either don’t have insurance or their insurance does not have very good mental health coverage (if any at all), psychoeducational and skills-building group participation is often a great way to engage in self-care and self-improvement of one’s mental health without paying clinical therapy prices.
+We believe that pricing our groups the way we do is a way to make mental health accessible and affordable for more people!

 I have a severe disorder (self-harming, suicidal ideation, extreme depression or anxiety to the point of not being able to interact at all with others, etc.).
 Am I a good fit for D&D Group Therapy?